v12technology/fluxtion/docs/sections/helloworld_imperative.md

 # Java code

-All the elements are joined together using an imperative style in the Fluxtion builder.
-There are two style of class in the example, pojo nodes that hold processing logic and events that are fed into the EventProcessor.
+There are two types of user classes employed at runtime, pojo's that hold processing logic and events that are fed into the generated BreachNotifierProcessor.

-The example [Main method]({{page.example_src}}/Main.java) constructs an EvenProcessor, initialises it and fires events to the processor for processing
+The example [Main method]({{page.example_src}}/Main.java) instantiates the [BreachNotifierProcessor]({{page.example_src}}/generated/BreachNotifierProcessor.java), initialises it and submits events for processing using the onEvent method.

-## Adding user classes to event processor
+All the pojo classes required for processing are linked together using an imperative style in our [AotBuilder.java]({{page.example_src}}/AotBuilder.java).
-[AOT Builder]({{page.example_src}}/AotBuilder.java) class is called by the fluxtion maven plugin at build time generating an event processor source file.
-AotBuilder adds user classes imperatively to the EventProcessorConfig in the buildGraph method.
+The Fluxtion maven plugin runs at build time, interrogating the AotBuilder to generate the BreachNotifierProcessor.
-Source generation configuration is handled in the configureGeneration method.

-{% highlight java %}
-public class AotBuilder implements FluxtionGraphBuilder {

-    @Override
-    public void buildGraph(EventProcessorConfig eventProcessorConfig) {
-        eventProcessorConfig.addNode(new BreachNotifier());
-    }

-    @Override
-    public void configureGeneration(FluxtionCompilerConfig fluxtionCompilerConfig) {
-        fluxtionCompilerConfig.setClassName("BreachNotifierProcessor");
-        fluxtionCompilerConfig.setPackageName("com.fluxtion.example.imperative.helloworld.generated");
-    }
-}
-{% endhighlight %}

 ## Pojo classes